One Day Period: Is It Normal?

 When your period is on, it might feel like it’s never-ending.
 As such, it may seem quite relieving when your period ends earlier.
 You may be tempted to celebrate the early relief, but it’s abnormal for your period to suddenly go from its normal 1-week duration to only one day period.
 You may be dealing with something other than just having a short period to cut you some slack.
 Your period length might fluctuate for many reasons.
 If you suddenly experience a single day period, you have valid reasons to get concerned.
 But who knows?
 Among all the indications, it could also mean that you got pregnant.
 So don’t get worried.
 Lifestyle factors can also contribute to shortened periods.

 A single day of bleeding during your period may sound convenient.
 On average, your period should last about 4-8 days.
 But if your cycle suddenly changes and lasts only a day, you have reasons for concerns.
-But as we mentioned earlier, don’t jump into conclusions.
+But as we mentioned earlier, don’t jump to conclusions.
 It may be due to pregnancy.
 If you are on certain medications, they could also shorten your menstruation.
 Some lifestyle factors also contribute to this.
 They include age, weight loss, and excessive exercise.
 Read on as we tell you what might cause a single day period.

 What’s an Abnormal Period?